BeatrisIlieva/devto-articles/articles/exploring-js-inheritance.md

 ### Function constructor

 In JS `function constructor` is a special type function that allows us to create objects.
-However, it neither a factory function nor a class.
+However, it is neither a factory function nor a class.

 > **Note:** A function constructor's name is written in `PascalCase`.
 When we see a name written in PascalCase, we know that it should be invoked using the `new` keyword.